esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/ResolveAppPermission.png" alt="alt text" style="max-width:200px;">

-You are taken to the Display over other apps or Draw over other apps screen where you will see a list of apps that have been granted or are requesting permission to display over other apps - you will see Esper Device Management currently set to No or Not allowed.
+You are taken to the Display over other apps or Draw over other apps screen where a list of apps will be shown that have been granted or are requesting permission to display over other apps - Esper Device Management will currently be set to 'No,' or 'Not Allowed.'
 Touch or click on **Esper Device Management**.

 <img src="./assets/NewConsole/DeviceEDM.png" alt="alt text" style="max-width:200px;">